UUDigitalHumanitieslab/timealign/README.md

     virtualenv .env
     source .env/bin/activate
     pip install -r requirements.txt

-    # If you want to use MySQL as your database backend (recommended)
-    sudo apt-get install mysql-server libmysqlclient-dev
     # Create a database and change the databases section in timealign/settings.py accordingly
     # Migrate the database using:
     python manage.py migrate

     # Run the tests
     python manage.py test

 If the test runs OK, you should be ready to roll!
 Run the webserver using: